akramus/jsfboostrap/README.md

 # jsfboostrap
 JSF 2 + BootStrap
-This a sample webapp using  JSF 2 and BootStrap
+This is a sample webapp using  JSF 2 and BootStrap